Archive for Galanthus Three Ships

 img042‘Godfrey Owen’ comes into bloom early in the main season for snowdrops, generally the second half of January in my garden.
 It is one of my favorites and has received the coveted Royal Horticultural Society Award of Garden Merit.

-The heart of the book is descriptive profiles of 90 Galanthus cultivars illustrated with nearly 280 well-chosen phtographs.
-Each snowdrop gets its own page with a full paragraph of description, including an explantion of its markings, an account of its discovery, and a focus on why it is in the book.
+The heart of the book is descriptive profiles of 90 Galanthus cultivars illustrated with nearly 280 well-chosen photographs.
+Each snowdrop gets its own page with a full paragraph of description, including an explanation of its markings, an account of its discovery, and a focus on why it is in the book.
 For ‘Godfrey Owen’ above, Repnow mentions its exceptional beauty and unusual petal configuration of six inners and six outers.
 She also provides a chart with an approximation of bloom time, a ranking of vigor, and a relative price.

 .